arskom/qxsoap/README.md

 Preparing the server
 --------------------

-Install the latest soaplib and twisted from pypi.
-As a priviledged user, you can execute the following command:
+Install the latest rpclib and twisted from pypi.
+As a privileged user, you can execute the following command:

-    easy_install soaplib
+    easy_install rpclib
     easy_install twisted

-Once soaplib and twisted are installed, you can run the demo server using the following command:
+Once rpclib and twisted are installed, you can run the demo server using the following command:

     ./demo_server.py